donderom/donderom.github.io/content/posts/compositional-streaming-of-services-with-fs2.md

 }
 ```

 Not only is the flow concise, but every line packs a punch.
 The part with `eval` includes type-safe configuration loading semantics, performs it in parallel with validation, and evaluates an effect.
 Then, any value can be represented as a stream, be it effectful (with `eval`) or not (with `emit`, where a sequence of values is handled with `emits`).
 The main part comprises an unbounded stream of messages and a server with built-in resource safety (`resource`) that run concurrently (`parJoin`, where service independence can be controlled by changing the concurrency operation).
 Adding a third service to the example (let say a message producer along with the consumer) won't change the structure at all.
 To finish things off, there is a centralized place for error handling and straightforward support for testing.
-Mocking every dependency and service in unit tests can be avoided by replacing the `IO` effect with any other.
-Streaming semantics are already tested by FS2 library itself which allows focusing on service logic.
+Mocking every dependency and service in unit tests can be avoided by replacing the `IO` effect with another.
+Streaming semantics are already tested by the FS2 library itself, which allows focusing on service logic.

 > *Why not use compositional streaming modeling for applications with streaming core?*